 (Read more: Why 2020 is the year of focus at work)

 Clockwise automatically moves your meetings to the least-interruptive time for all attendees.
-And it schedules that Focus Time on your calendar so you can protect it from being scheduled over.
+And it schedules that Focus Time on your Google Calendar so you can protect it from being scheduled over.

 To see how Clockwise can help you and your team, try it today.